AdaCore/learn/content/courses/advanced-ada/parts/resource_management/access_types.rst

 in :ada:`Proc`.
 Those details will become more clear in the next sections.)

 The levels themselves are not visible to the programmer.
-For example, there's no :ada:`'Access_Level` attribute that returns an integer value indicating the level.
+For example, there's no :ada:`Access_Level` attribute that returns an integer value indicating the level.
 Also, you cannot write a user message that displays the level at a certain point.
 In this sense, accessibility levels are assessed relatively to each other: we can only say that a specific operation is at the same or at a